fjmiller/HomeAssistant/Entity_Monitor/README.md

     This uses an input boolean that tracks if Home Assistant started.
 My logic for this is at [Home Assistant Restarted Flow](../HomeAssistant_Start).
 You can remove or replace with your logic for this if you have another way to handle it.

 ## Install Process
   * Copy the yaml from sensors.yaml and place it in your configuration.yaml file under the sensors: heading.
 This will create a sensor called entities_with_issues.
-The state field will equal the number of entities in error and an attribute entities is a cmma delimited list of entities in error
+The state field will equal the number of entities in error and an attribute entities is a comma delimited list of entities in error

   * Copy the automation from automations.yaml and place it in your automations.yaml file.
 This will control the frequency the sensor is updated.
 By default we are updating every minute.